The Gauntlet (film): Plot

-Ben Shockley, an alcoholic cop from Phoenix, is given the task to escort witness Augustina "Gus" Mally from Las Vegas.
-His superior, Commissioner Edgar A. Blakelock, says she is a "nothing witness" for a "nothing trial".
-Mally protests that they are both set up to be killed in a hit, which a jaded Shockley doubts.
-Mally reveals herself to be a belligerent prostitute with mob ties and is in possession of incriminating information concerning a high figure in society.
+Ben Shockley, an alcoholic Phoenix police detective, is assigned to extradite witness Augustina "Gus" Mally from Las Vegas.
+His superior, Commissioner Edgar Blakelock, remarks that she is a "nothing witness" for a "nothing trial".
+Upon meeting Mally, he finds that she is a belligerent prostitute with mob ties who is convinced that she and Shockley are being set up.
+Shockley dismisses her concerns, but changes his mind when he learns that local bookmakers are taking bets on whether Mally will live to testify.

-Her suspicions are confirmed when the transport vehicle is bombed and Mally's house is fired upon.
-Shockley and Mally are then pursued across the open country with no official assistance and with the police force regarding them as fugitives.
-They kidnap a local constable, whom they then let go, as Mally knows there will be another hit.
-The constable is killed at the hands of several men armed with machine guns.
-They eventually run into a gang of bikers, whom Shockley threatens with his revolver, then confiscates one of their motorcycles and takes off on it with Mally.
+The car he arranges to pick them up is bombed and Mally's house is subsequently fired on by the police after Shockley is framed for kidnapping and attempted murder.
+Shockley and Mally hijack a county constable at gunpoint and force him to drive them across the border to Arizona.
+When the constable attempts to alert local authorities, he is gunned down by mob hitmen.
+Forced to camp for the night, Shockley stumbles across a biker rally and bluffs them into leaving, while also obtaining a motorcycle.

-Blakelock is revealed to want the pair dead because Mally understands about Blakelock's secret life.
-Assistant District Attorney John Feyderspiel is involved with the plot to kill Shockley and Mally.
-They are also the prime suspects in the murder of the constable.
+Blakelock is revealed to be responsible for the set-up; he is secretly in the pocket of the mob and had engaged in sadomasochistic sexual abuse with Mally, who had memorized his face.
+ADA John Feyderspiel is also shown to be involved as part of a conspiracy to thwart Arizona's prosecution of Vegas mobster Angelo Deluca.

-The two ride into a town where Shockley and Mally are ambushed by a helicopter filled with cops sent by Blakelock, who pursues the two onto the open road, firing at them from above with a rifle.
-During the high-speed pursuit, the helicopter flies into a set of power wires and explodes.
-The two abandon the damaged motorcycle and hop on a train, on which, coincidentally, the same two bikers whose machine they had "borrowed" are riding.
-The bikers attack and assault Shockley and attempt to rape Mally.
-The wounded Shockley grabs hold of his gun and subdues the bikers, knocking them and their girlfriend off the train.
+While stopping in town for a meal, the two are ambushed by a police helicopter sent by Blakelock; Shockley lures it into an area filled with high-altitude power lines and the chopper eventually explodes after striking a pylon.
+The motorcycle is disabled by a stray bullet, so they hop on a train, on which, coincidentally, the same two bikers whose machine they had "borrowed" are riding.
+The bikers beat Shockley and attempt to rape Mally.
+Shockley is only barely able to retrieve his gun and force them off.
 Shockley and Mally both realize that going back to Phoenix will be suicide, but it is the only way to prove their innocence.

-The two hijack a bus and outfit it with a crude set of armor made from scrap steel.
-They are about to enter Phoenix when Maynard Josephson, an old friend of Shockley's, warns the two of a gauntlet of armed police officers that Blakelock has set up to "welcome" them.
-Josephson convinces Shockley to turn himself in to Feyderspiel, whom he thinks is an honest broker.
-As the pair follow Josephson out of the bus, Josephson is shot dead by snipers from a nearby building, and Shockley is hit in the leg.
+Following a night together where they decide to marry, Shockley has Mally hold up a bus while he throws out the luggage.
+After reinforcing the driver's seat with armored plating, they drive into Phoenix using a route Shockley had purposefully mailed to Blakelock.
+Maynard Josephson, Shockley's former partner, warns the two of a gauntlet of armed police officers whom Blakelock has set up to "welcome" them.
+Josephson convinces Shockley to turn himself in to Feyderspiel, whom he mistakenly thinks will help them.
+As the pair follows Josephson outside, Josephson is shot dead by snipers from a nearby building, and Shockley is hit in the leg.